Deepika-20061103/Online-BusTicket-booking-Application/README.md

 ### Configure the Database

-Create a MySQL database:
+Create a MySQL database.

 ```sql
 CREATE DATABASE ticketbooking;
 ```

-Update your `application.properties` with your local database and email configuration.
+Update your `application.properties` with your local MySQL and email credentials.

 ### Run the Application